-FiTS Permanently Cured.
-No fits or nervousness after first day's use of Dr. Kline's Great Nerve Restorer.
+FITS PermanentlyCured.
+Nofits or nervousness after first day's use of Dr. Kline's Great Nerve Restorer.
 Send for FREE \$2.00 trial bottle and treatise.
 Dr. R. H. KLINE, Ltd., 931 Arch St., Philadelphia, Pa.

 Man proposes, woman imposes and the divorce court exposes.
-Coe's Cough Balsam

-Is the oldest and best.
+Coe's Cough Balsam Is the oldest and best.
 It will break up a cold quicker than anything else.
 It is always reliable.
 Try it.

 The majority of rising young men of today run elevators.
+To Cure Constipation Forever.
 Take Cascarets Candy Cathartic.
 10c or 25c.
 If C. C. C. fail to cure, druggists refund money.

-A gift with a string to it is a great drawback to charity.
+A gift with a string to it is a great

 \$12 TO \$35 Can be made working for us.

-Parties preferred who can give their

-WEEK hours, though, may be profitably emphoyed.
-Good openings for town and
+Per WEEK whole time to the business.
+Spare hours, though, may be profitably employed.
+Good openings for town and city work as well as country districts.